Skip to content

 }

-GeoJSON versus Generic JSON
+GeoJSON vs. Generic JSON

 Every GeoJSON object must include:

-• geometry—the shape being described (for example, Point, Polygon)
+• geometry - The shape being described

-• geojson.io–paste and visualize instantly
+• geojson.io - Paste and visualize instantly in your browser

-• geojsonhint (CLI)–catch errors from the terminal
+• geojsonhint (CLI) - Catch errors from the terminal

-• geojson-validation (JS library)–validate programmatically in code
+• geojson-validation (JavaScript library) - Validate programmatically in code

-• Interoperability across apps and APIs
+• Interoperability - Works across different apps and APIs

-• Compatibility with GIS tools and databases
+• Tool compatibility - Works with GIS software and databases

-• Scalability for large datasets
+• Scalability - Handles large datasets efficiently

 Why GeoJSON Works the Way It Does